 Activities: In 1994, Japanese House opened on campus, as a section of the larger Parish Language House.
 Each year students live in the house along with a resident native speaker.
 Applications to live in Japanese House are available here.
 Japanese House and members of Japanese Circle organize various events during the academic year, such as Japanese dinner parties, calligraphy, origami, and ink painting demonstrations, Japanese films, and regular tea time.

 Off-campus studies: Two academic-year programs in Japan are available to our students.
 After having completed one year of Japanese, students may apply either to the Associated Kyoto Program, at Doshisha University in Kyoto, the ancient capital of Japan; or to the Japan Study Program on the campus of Waseda University in Tokyo, the splendid metropolis where nearly a quarter of the Japanese people live and work.
 Students may also participate in other, short-term off-campus programs.
 Term-long programs that Carleton students are attended include: Center for Japanese Studies, JCMU, Tokyo Kokusai Daigaku (JSP), and Kansai Gaidai.
-If you have questions about any of these or other Japan study abroad programs, Professor Kathryn Sparling is willing to help.
-Her office is located in the Language and Dining Center 212.
-She will be able to give you applications, give you her personal experience about these programs, and direct you to other students who have participated in these and other programs.
+If you have questions about any of these or other Japan study abroad programs, Professor Noboru Tomonari is willing to help.
+His office is located in the Language and Dining Center 213.
+He will be able to give you applications, give you his personal experience about these programs, and direct you to other students who have participated in these and other programs.